German occupation of Norway: Social and cultural transformation

 The adversity created as a result of the occupation strengthened and further defined the Norwegian national identity.
 The history of the resistance movement may have been glorified excessively, but it has also provided Norwegian military and political leaders with durable role models.
 The shared hardship of the war years also set the stage for social welfare policies of the post-war Norwegian Labour Party governments.
 It also led to the abandonment of Norway's traditional policy of neutrality, formalized when Norway became a founding member of NATO in 1949.
 Finally, it led to a broad political and popular commitment to maintain armed forces large enough to realistically defend the country against any likely threat, as well as to keep those armed forces under firm civilian control.

 Surviving Luftwaffe aircraft

-The primary Luftwaffe day fighter unit dedicated to serve in the area of Norway, Jagdgeschwader 5 (5th Fighter Wing), was the unit that used more of the surviving Second World War German fighter aircraft than any other in the forces of the Axis powers during the Second World War.
+The primary Luftwaffe day fighter unit in Norway, Jagdgeschwader 5 (5th Fighter Wing), was the unit that used more of the surviving Second World War German fighter aircraft than any other in the forces of the Axis powers during the Second World War.
 The complement of surviving German fighter aircraft that once served with JG 5 comprises some twenty examples of the Messerschmitt Bf 109, and several examples of the radial-engined versions of the Focke-Wulf Fw 190.
-A small number of JG 5's surviving aircraft have been recently restored to flying condition as warbird aircraft with various organizations that fly them in airshow events, and a few others that served with JG 5 are also in the process of being restored to flying condition, early in the 21st century.
+A small number of JG 5's surviving aircraft have been recently restored to flying condition by various organizations that fly them in airshow events, and a few others that served with JG 5 are also being restored to flying condition, early in the 21st century.